FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/1-introduction.md

 required.

 The **OpenStack operator** uses CMM to monitor physical and virtual servers, hypervisors, and services of the underlying platform.
-In addition, he is responsible for the middleware components, for example the database services.
+In addition, an OpenStack operator is responsible for the middleware components, for example the database services.
 The OpenStack operator also prepares the monitoring environment including available metrics for application operators.

 The **Monitoring Service operator** is responsible for providing the cloud monitoring features to the application operators and the OpenStack operator.
 This enables the application operators and the OpenStack operator to focus on the operation and quality of their services without having to carry out the tedious tasks implied by setting up and administrating their own monitoring software.
-The Monitoring Service operator uses the monitoring features himself for monitoring the operation of CMM.
+The Monitoring Service operator uses the monitoring features for monitoring the operation of CMM.

 Depending on the distribution of tasks in your environment, the tasks of the Monitoring Service